You can quickly update bots to a secure, stable, and default package version across multiple bots.

 Consider a scenario where you are updating a large number of bots, say 1000, and a batch of 100 fails due to an issue.
 Despite this, the system allows the remaining 900 bots to continue processing, demonstrating its scalability.

-A report displays the following information:
+A report is displayed with the following tabs:

 • Summary: Summary of the package update process with selected bots and dependencies.